Bourgeois contact structures: tightness, fillability and applications: Introduction

-It turns out that strong fillability for Bourgeois manifolds is quite a restrictive condition.
-Indeed, we shall prove the following result, in arbitrary dimensions, which imposes strong topological restrictions on the filling and the original contact manifold:
+Since Bourgeois contact structures are $\TT^2$-invariant, they are in particular $\SSS^1$-invariant and one obtains a convex splitting with pieces of the form $V_\pm = \Sigma \times D^* \SSS^1$.
+Then applying \Cref{thm:homology_injection_boundary}, we obtain the following result, which imposes strong topological restrictions on the filling as well as the original Bourgeois contact manifold:

-\begin{thmintro}[Fillability] Suppose that a $(2n+1)$-dimensional Bourgeois contact manifold $BO(\Sigma,\phi)$ is strongly symplectically filled by $(W,\omega)$.
+\begin{thmintro}[Fillability of Bourgeois contact structures] Suppose that a $(2n+1)$-dimensional Bourgeois contact manifold $BO(\Sigma,\phi)$ is strongly symplectically filled by $(W,\omega)$.
 Then the natural inclusion of a page into the filling, given by the composition of inclusions